 Cut the twine.
 Carefully remove the foil from the pudding mold.
 Insert a wooden skewer (or knife) near the center and if the crumbs look done, the pudding is done.
-If the pudding isn’t done, place the replace the foil “lid” and gently put the mold back into the pot of water.
+If the pudding isn't done, replace the foil "lid" and gently put the mold back into the pot of water.
 Cover the pot with a lid and bring it back to a simmer and cook until done.

 Let the pudding cool completely and then un-mold it onto a serving dish.

 Serve with lightly sweetened whipped cream.

 ***If you don't have a pudding mold, you can make this in individual ramekins.
 Any size from 4-8 ounces will work.
 If you use 8 ounce ramekins, you'll have batter for about 10 puddings.
 Butter the inside of each ramekin.
 Fill 3/4 of the way full with the batter.
 Place them in two 9 x 13 inch pans.
 Fill the pay 1/2 way up the sides of the ramekins.
 Cover tightly with a piece of buttered aluminum foil.
 I also tie kitchen twine around the foil to make sure it's on tightly.

 Bake in a preheated 350 F oven for about 40 minutes or until a toothpick inserted in the pudding comes out clean.
 Be careful when lifting the foil off the pan - there's steam in there.
 Use a metal spatula to carefully (don't burn yourself) remove the puddings from the water bath and allow to cool on a cooling rack.

 Top with whipped cream and serve them right from the ramekins!